 The Design Problem ¶

-For example, in Fall 2019, a change in export law required that US companies block users connecting from Syria, Iran, Venezuela, Crimea and Cuba.
-Without warning, US companies effectively cut off account access.
+For example, in Fall 2019, a change in export law required that US companies block users connecting from certain countries.
+Without warning, some US companies effectively cut off account access for people connecting from these regions.
 Companies also give data to authorities – for example, Yahoo! collaborated with China to incriminate political dissidents in 2005.
 These acts set a dangerous precedent, where knowledge can disappear, becoming inaccessible permanently, or be shared with third parties without warning.
 This is a power dynamic that creates information security vulnerabilities and is especially dangerous for vulnerable populations with sensitive information.